js-joda/js-joda/README.md

 * ZoneDateTime methods should work correctly, except for calculations during a daylight saving transition
-* LocalDate.atStartOfDay(zone) will return wrong date if the start of day is within a daylight saving transition. (very rare case like at gaza)
+* LocalDate.atStartOfDay(zone) might return wrong date if the start of day is within a daylight saving transition. (very rare case like at gaza)
-* ZoneRules only implement methods that are required by js-joda core
+* ZoneRules only implement methods that are required by js-joda core, there is still functionality missing
-* other ZoneRules methods are partly complete
+* other ZoneRules methods (like standardOffset) are not supported

 ## License